profanity-im/blog/content/post/lmc.md

 See my [Hackweek project](https://hackweek.suse.com/projects/implement-xep-0308-last-message-correction-in-profanity) and the corresponding [pull request](https://github.com/profanity-im/profanity/pull/1267).

 ## Usage
-To enable incoming and outcoing corrections users need to enable it with `/correction on`, see `/help correction` for more details.
+To enable incoming and outgoing corrections users need to enable it with `/correction on`, see `/help correction` for more details.

 Now we write a message to a friend `/msg Martin Hey therr!`.